-- Work should be set for each timetabled lesson the student(s) would normally have. - Remote "Live Lessons" should last for 15 minutes less than the usual timetabled lesson time, to allow for set up.
-Therefore, they should last for 45 minutes. - All other work set should be enough to meet the DfE recommended length of a working day (currently 4 hours for secondary school students and more where students are working towards external examinations). - Assignments should be uploaded via Teams and resources saved in SharePoint.
-Staff should refer to SharePoint>Staff>PD>Remote Learning for more information and training resources. - Teachers should follow the plans put in place within their department regarding content to be taught in a remote capacity. - Teachers should refer to the list of students without devices and / or internet at home and check that paper-based resources have been provided to those students. - Teachers should refer to the document called 'Remote Learning Procedures' for details on teaching remote lessons of all kinds.
-This has been outlined during training, is regularly updated and published within the Rooks Heath SharePoint Site > Staff > Documents > Blended and Remote Learning Information. - Providing feedback on work: - Students should submit completed work to Teams assignments ready for feedback, or may work through another, approved website such as MyMaths or Kerboodle. - $\circ\,$ Teachers should follow the school assessment policy, in responding to work submitted by students. - Keeping in touch with students who aren't in school and their parents: - Teachers should liaise with their Head of Department and relevant Head of Year if they are concerned about the quality or quantity of work they are receiving from a student.
-Either the teacher, Head of Department or Head of Year will make contact home. - If it is deemed necessary for the teacher to contact home directly, this should be done via email (if possible) in the first instance and followed up by a phone call if no response is received. - If a teacher needs to use their personal phone to contact a parent, they should hide their number and delete the parent's number from their phone immediately following the call. - Teachers should not use any form of social media to contact parents or students. - Teachers should not contact students directly by telephone, and, if phoning home, should always ask to speak to the parent in the first instance.
+- Students should submit completed work to Teams assignments ready for feedback, or may work through another, approved website such as MyMaths or Kerboodle. - Teachers should follow the school assessment policy, in responding to work submitted by students. - Keeping in touch with students who aren't in school and their parents: - Teachers should liaise with their Head of Department and relevant Head of Year if they are concerned about the quality or quantity of work they are receiving from a student.
+Either the teacher, Head of Department or Head of Year will make contact home. - o If it is deemed necessary for the teacher to contact home directly, this should be done via email (if possible) in the first instance and followed up by a phone call if no response is received. - Teachers should not use personal phones to contact a parent or carer.
+If, however, this is unavoidable and the parents / carers cannot be contacted any other way, before making the call the teacher should hide their number and delete the parent's number from their phone immediately following the call. - o Teachers should not use any form of social media to contact parents or students. - Teachers should not contact students directly by telephone, and, if phoning home, should always ask to speak to the parent in the first instance.
 They should ask the parent to remain in the room if they do speak directly to the student. - Parents and/or students may contact teachers directly by school e-mail.
 Teachers will aim to respond within a reasonable timeframe, usually within 48 hours.
-All responses by e-mail should be professional with care taken over wording, spelling and grammar. - If a teacher receives a complaint or concern from a parent or student, they should discuss the matter with their Head of Department before responding.
-For any safeguarding concerns, please refer to the safeguarding & child protection policy and section 5, below. - In the event of any behavioural issues, the school's behaviour policy should be followed. - Etiquette for attending virtual meetings with staff, parents and students: - Staff should ensure they are dressed appropriately for any virtual meetings.
-While more casual attire would be suitable for meetings with colleagues, for meetings with external agencies, parents or staff should dress smartly as when attending site on a normal working day.
+All responses by e-mail should be professional with care taken over wording, spelling and grammar.

-When attending virtual meetings, staff should take care to choose an appropriate location, areas with background noise and personal or inappropriate backgrounds should be avoided.
+- o If a teacher receives a complaint or concern from a parent or student, they should discuss the matter with their Head of Department before responding.
+For any safeguarding concerns, please refer to the safeguarding & child protection policy and section 5, below. - o In the event of any behavioural issues, the school's behaviour policy should be followed. - Etiquette for attending virtual meetings with staff, parents and students: - Staff should ensure they are dressed appropriately for any virtual meetings.
+While more casual attire would be suitable for meetings with colleagues, for meetings with external agencies, parents or staff should dress smartly as when attending site on a normal working day. - When attending virtual meetings, staff should take care to choose an appropriate location, areas with background noise and personal or inappropriate backgrounds should be avoided.
 In the Microsoft Teams app, use of effects such as background blur can help to anonymise the location.